codesy/widgets/README.rst

    * node install gulp
    * 'npm install' to install dependencies

-3. Run 'gulp dev-start' to:
+3. Run 'gulp dev' to:

-   * Create a manifest.json file in the project root for loading the extension unpacked.
-   * Appends development server to appropriate locations in the TEMPORARY manifest.json Go here to set up the development server (http://codesy.readthedocs.org/en/latest/development.html)
-   * Starts watching changes to src/coffee and prod/manifest

 4. Load the unpacked extension (see above)
-5. Make changes the coffee script files in ./src and the ./prod/manifest.json files
+5. Make changes the coffee script files in ./src
 6. Reload the extension page (chrome://extensions/)